brightertiger/notes/general/gen-05-clustering.md

     -   Chain is formed by considering many different core points
 -   Border Point
     -   Point is DDR but not core
 -   Expand the clusters recursively by collapsing DR and DDR points

+-   Advantages of DBSCAN:
+    -   Does not require specifying number of clusters
+    -   Can find arbitrarily shaped clusters
+    -   Robust to outliers (identifies them as noise)
+    -   Only needs two parameters: epsilon and minimum points
+-   Disadvantages of DBSCAN:
+    -   Struggles with varying density clusters
+    -   Selection of parameters can be challenging
+    -   Not efficient for high-dimensional data due to curse of dimensionality
+    -   May have difficulty with datasets where clusters are close to each other

+-   Extensions to DBSCAN:
+    -   OPTICS: Ordering points to identify clustering structure
+    -   HDBSCAN: Hierarchical DBSCAN that extracts clusters from varying densities